yeelimtse/UCSD-review-docs/others/TCP_three-way_handshake.md

   - `s -- ACK: ACK = x + 3 --> c`
   - `s -- FIN: sequence = y + 1 --> c`
   - `c -- ACK: ACK = y + 2 --> s`

+# **What happened behind the scenes when you type in an URL and when the web finishes loading?**
+1. The browser will create a thread to deal with your request of this URL.
+It corresponds to a DNS look up remotely, such that the browser knows what the IP address is.
+2. TCP three-way handshake happens to build up the connection between the client and server.
+3. Once the connection is built, the browser will send HTTP requests such as `GET` to request resources from server and the server will return the corresponding resources back to user.
+200 is a success status code (request successful).
+4. The client side starts to download the data and resources.